portrik/emojihub-client/README.md

-# EmojiHub Solid
+# EmojiHub Svelte

-This branch contains a Solid client for the [EmojiHub API](https://github.com/cheatsnake/emojihub).
+This branch contains a Svelte client for the [EmojiHub API](https://github.com/cheatsnake/emojihub).